Skip to main content

 • Re-validate before using it

-• Check for null/undefined fields
+• Check for null or undefined fields

-• Guard against type mismatches
+• Guard against type mismatches at evaluation time

 Next Steps